PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:23:25
+Last updated: 2024-04-02 19:23:59
-Random Quote: An ounce of emotion is equal to a ton of facts. - John Junor
+Random Quote: To go against the dominant thinking of your friends, of most of the people you see every day, is perhaps the most difficult act of heroism you can perform. - Theodore H. White